Moein (singer): Career

-Life Abroad

 Moein’s professional career in the United States began in the early 1980s.
 In 1983, he released his debut solo album, Miparastam, through Taraneh Records.
 Throughout his career, he has collaborated with distinguished Iranian pop music composers, including Anoushiravan Rohani, Sadegh Nojouki, Mohammad Heydari, Jahanshakh Pazouki, Kazem Alemi, Hassan Shamaizadeh, Manouchehr Cheshmazar, Farid Zoland, Andranik, Siavash Ghomayshi, and Babak Bayat.
 He has also worked with prominent lyricists such as Leila Kasra, Homa Mirafshar, Masoud Amini, Ardalan Sarfaraz, Shahyar Ghanbari, Masoud Fardmanesh, Homayoun Hoshiyarnejad, Jacqueline, and Zoya Zakarian, and has performed duets with Hayedeh.

 Moein’s collaboration with renowned composer Sadegh Nojouki resulted in albums such as Naneh (Be To Miandisham) and Khatereh 7, featuring popular tracks like Tanaz and Arbab-e Vafa, which significantly boosted his popularity.

 In 1986, Moein released Kaabeh, which became the best-selling album of the year.
 He and Hayedeh formed a successful artistic duo, producing the best-selling album of 1987, Golhay-e Ghorbat 1.
 Among his notable performances is a 1992 concert at the Universal Amphitheatre in Los Angeles, led by Andranik.